elliotkillick/elliotkillick.com/README.md

 ## Licensing

 **HTML and CSS/SASS including (but not limited to) everything under the `templates`, `sass`, and `static/assets/stylesheets` directories has [all rights reserved](LICENSE-RESERVED).
-You cannot use these file types or files within these directories in any way except to read and learn from them.**
+You cannot use these file types or the files within these directories in any way except to read and learn from them.**

 The code (real code such as JavaScript, Rust, and Python; not markup/stylesheets) is fully open source under the [MIT License](LICENSE-MIT).